liane4323/CYOA-adventure-/README.md

 # CYOA-adventure-

-The reason for working on this project is to practice team work and linking files.
+The reason for working on this project is to practice team work and linking markdown files .

 [Beginning of Story](intro/beginning.md)